DieterVoegels/KMeans_Clustering/README.md

 # K-Means Clustering

-## Project Description

 Language: C++
 Tools: Visual Studio 2019
 External Libraries: lodepng

+## Project Description

+---

-This is one of the C++ projects I did for MAT345: Introduction to Data Science course during my senior year of college.
+This is one of the C++ projects I did for MAT345 Introduction to Data Science course during my senior year of college.

 I used the K-means algorithm, which groups similar objects together into K clusters, in order to take an image and recolor it using only K colors.

 I did this on three different images: An icon size image for quick testing, a 1080P size image with invisible pixels, and another 1080p size image with no invisible pixels.

 I also ran the images through the algorithm for each K = [3, 10].

 ## Result

+---

 As the K value increased, the image accuracy also increased.
-This is to be expected though, as there are more colors being used to recolor the image.
+This was expected though, as there are more colors being used to recolor the image.

 However, I did not expect the variation in the details between adjacent K values.

 This can be seen on the Mario images.

 When K = 5, only his mustache has shading.

 When K = 6, his boots and side burns have shading but not his mustache.

-When K = 7, only his side burns have shading (the boots do have extremely faint shading, almost completely invisible.
-The brown used for his boot shading was probably repurposed to seperate the white of his gloves and the bottom of his boot from the tan color of skin).
+When K = 7, only his side burns have shading. [^1]

-*Note: The third image I used, Luigi.PNG, is not represented here.
+>*Note: The third image I used, Luigi.PNG, is not represented here.
 The resulting images from that image are large and take up multiple pages.
 You can see those images in Luigi.pdf file in the OutputImages directory.*

 ![The original image compared to the recolored images](/OutputImages/Mario.PNG)

 ![The original image compared to the recolored images](/OutputImages/Toad.PNG)

-## Encoding and Decoding
+## Encoding and Decoding Images

 ---

 To decode the image I used lodepng.h, a simple open source encoding and decoding png library.

 It decodes the image into an array of bytes, with each image being represent by 4 bytes (RGBA).
 I then took each raw pixel data and converted it into a pixel data structure so it would be easier to work with.
 The structure also contained the previous cluster the pixel was assigned to and the current cluster the pixel is assigned to.

 Once I ran the K-means algorithm on the image, I converted the pixels back into raw data form and encoded them into a new image.

 ```c++
 //pixel data structure used to convert raw data into usable data